ePages-de/epages-docs/_posts/2016/2016-06-07-gradle-jenkins-plugin.md

 This will update your Jenkins installation with the DSL defined locally.

 -----------------------
-{% image blog/blog-gradlew_updateJenkinsItems.jpg %}
+{% image blog/blog-gradlew_update_jenkins_items.jpg %}
 -----------------------

 ## Conclusions

 This plugin is really powerful, and there are many cases where you could use it to empower your jobs/automation environment.
 I hope this blog post illustrates the application examples of this plugin.
 If you want to know more about the other jobs, have a look at complete documentation on the [project wiki](https://github.com/ghale/gradle-jenkins-plugin/wiki).

 ### Advantages

 - We have our Jenkins jobs under a source control system (git).
 - We can recreate our Jenkins instance pretty fast and test locally without effecting the rest of the team.

 ### Disadvantages

 - If you are not familiar with Gradle, it might take some time for you to become acquainted with the configuration.

 ### Credits

 We didn't come up with a company-wide solution, but use the plugin in our team and adapt it to our needs.
-So a big thanks to [Gary Hale](https://github.com/ghale), because without him I wouldn't be writing about it today{% emoji wink %}.
+So a big thanks to [Gary Hale](https://github.com/ghale), because without him I wouldn't be writing about it today {% emoji wink %}.

 ## References

 - [Gradle Jenkins plugin](https://github.com/ghale/gradle-jenkins-plugin).
 - If you want to create a local Jenkins, here is a small tutorial [how to setup a docker instance](https://hub.docker.com/_/jenkins/).